Mariners GM Jerry Dipoto pulls off trade from hospital bed

-LAS VEGAS — Seattle Mariners general manager Jerry Dipoto was taken to a hospital as a precaution after he began feeling ill during the baseball winter meetings then he pulled off a trade from his bed.
+LAS VEGAS — Seattle Mariners general manager Jerry Dipoto was released from a hospital Thursday, hours after completing a trade from his bed during the baseball winter meetings.

 The team said Dipoto was driven to an area hospital by Mariners officials Wednesday “out of an abundance of caution.”
-Dipoto made improvements into Thursday and was expected to be released at some point during the day, likely flying home to Seattle on Friday.
+Dipoto made improvements into Thursday and was released later in the day, the team said.
+He was expected to fly home to Seattle on Friday.

 No other information was provided about his condition, though assistant GM Justin Hollander said further tests were done.